 These interim condensed consolidated financial statements have been prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34"), as issued by the International Accounting Standards Board ("IASB").
 These interim condensed consolidated financial statements follow the same accounting policies as the most recent annual consolidated financial statements, except for changes in accounting policies and methods described in Note 3 to these interim condensed consolidated financial statements.
-These interim condensed consolidated financial statements.
+These interim condensed consolidated financial statements should be read in conjunction with the Company's 2015 annual financial statements.

-These interim condensed consolidated financial statements were approved by the Company's Board of Directors on February 3, 2016.
+These interim condensed consolidated financial statements were approved by the Company's Board of Directors on May 4, 2016.